When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Computational and Equilibrium Properties of Optimal CPRR Schemes

-We begin by introducing the notion of an endogenous equilibrium.
-Since we are in the setting of a non-atomic congestion game, wherein users are infinitesimal, a unilateral deviation by any user will not influence their overall refunds since the flow of users in the network remains unchanged and the tolls are fixed.
-However, if each user group is treated as a coalition then a change in the strategy of the entire group, i.e., the flow sent on each feasible path, will likely result in a change in the overall network flow as well as the revenues obtained by each user in the group.
-Thus, we define an endogenous equilibrium with respect to the strategy of each user group rather than each infinitesimal user.
+In this section, we consider the stronger endogenous equilibrium notion wherein \emph{coalitions} of users minimize a linear function of not only their travel times and tolls but also refunds.
+In particular, we consider the setting wherein each user group is treated as a coalition.
+Note that unlike the setting without coalitions, in this setting, a change in the strategy of the entire group, i.e., the flow sent on each feasible path, will likely result in a change in the overall network flow and correspondingly the revenues obtained by each user in the group.
+In the presence of user coalitions, we show that while the notions of exogenous equilibrium and endogenous equilibrium with coalitions do not agree in general, any exogenous equilibrium induced by an optimal CPRR scheme is also an endogenous equilibrium with coalitions.

+To this end, we begin by introducing the notion of an endogenous equilibrium with coalitions.